mostlydipo/R/README.md

-# R refer to the Pdf file for indepth understanding.
+# R refer to the Pdf file(Melanoma assignment) for indepth understanding.
 Statistical and graphical analysis